Get to know how our engineering team built Dataiku's new Distributed Hyperparameter Search feature.

-Our software engineers (split into eight teams with dedicated scopes like ML, data viz, architecture, etc.), software engineers in test, product managers, and UX designers — all based out of Europe — work together to build the best Enterprise AI product.
+Our software engineers (split into eight teams with dedicated scopes like ML, data viz, architecture, etc.), software engineers in test, product managers, and UX designers — all based out of Europe with the main hub in Paris — work together to build the best Enterprise AI product.

 We help our users